-Bottom Up Hike From the Temple of Sinawava (no permit required)
+Bottom-Up Hike From the Temple of Sinawava (Wilderness Permit not required)

-Top Down Hike from Chamberlain's Ranch (permit required)
+16-Mile Through-Hike from Chamberlain's Ranch (Wilderness Permit required)

 When should I hike The Narrows?

-Most people hike The Narrows in the late spring and summer when the water tends to be at its warmest and the water level drops.
+Most people hike The Narrows in the summer and early fall when the water tends to be at its warmest and the water level drops.
 However, this is also the time of year that storms can cause life-threatening flash floods.